Difference Between SIP and Mutual Fund Explained

 What is a Mutual Fund?

 A mutual fund is an investment product that pools money from many investors and invests it in a portfolio of securities based on a stated goal.
+Mutual funds are managed by asset management companies and pool money from multiple investors to create a diversified portfolio.
+Mutual funds offer investors the opportunity to access professionally managed, diversified portfolios with the potential for wealth growth and risk mitigation.

 Any mutual funds fall into three broad buckets: